Olical/conjure/.github/CONTRIBUTING.md

  3. Speak to someone about it, raise an issue and start a discussion.
 Of course if you're just fixing a typo then go ahead, but if it's not an entirely trivial change let's work out what to do together.
 Perhaps someone has already solved your problem and just needs a poke to share their work or findings.
  4. Develop your change on a branch keeping in line with how the project is currently structured, try to keep your change minimal and focussed.

-When working on Conjure you can start the development version through `bin/dev`.
-When working on Conjure you'll have the following extras by default:
+After also cloning [conjure-deps][] into the same parent directory as Conjure you can start the development version with `bin/dev`.
+This script enables the following extras by default:

  * Your global version of Conjure will be overridden by the one in your current directory.
  * Logs are sent to `logs/conjure.log`.
 (I `tail -f` this file in another terminal while working)